John de Ruiter: Teachings

 De Ruiter's teachings emphasize the willingness to let go of ego and desires as well as ideas and beliefs.
 He draws a distinction between the self and the soul, telling one questioner who said that she felt small, "You feel that because your self is too small for you."
-Similarly, he distinguishes mind from being, responding to another with, "When you no longer consult with your mind, when you consult only with what you are, in everything you are doing, then you’ve found the source of life within, which frees us from always having to get something from this life."
+Similarly, he distinguishes mind from being, responding to another with, "When you no longer consult with your mind, when you consult only with what you are, in everything you are doing, then you've found the source of life within, which frees us from always having to get something from this life."

 De Ruiter rarely addresses the whole group in public meetings but answers questions on a one-on-one basis with individuals from the audience.
 He often responds after lengthy pauses, sometimes of half an hour or more.
 De Ruiter's unusual seminar practices have been the subject of reporting; Vice described his practice as the "staring cult."

 During these periods of silence, de Ruiter claims to be in a deep state of Samadhi.

 De Ruiter's teaching style has been compared to oral-based teaching of Tibetan Buddhism where detachment and release are also key principles.

-Professor Paul Joosse, then a graduate student in sociology, analyzed de Ruiter's use of interpersonal silence though the lens of Max Weber’s theories about the social construction of charismatic authority.
+Professor Paul Joosse, then a graduate student in sociology, analyzed de Ruiter's use of interpersonal silence through the lens of Max Weber's theories about the social construction of charismatic authority.
 Joosse hypothesized that silence helps de Ruiter instill in his followers the impression that he, like other charismatic leaders throughout history, possesses otherworldly traits and miraculous abilities.
 Joosse proposed three ways in which silence is said to aid in this construction, namely inviting devotees to project upon him an understanding of their individual needs, fostering the emotional perception of intimate bonds even with strangers, and asserting authority through the selective denial of interaction.